New 2011 Diabetes Report now available - Diabetes in Canada: Facts and figures from a public health perspective

-For more information about the Aboriginal Diabetes Initiative, please contact the Aboriginal Diabetes Initiative - Main Office.
+For more information about the Aboriginal Diabetes Initiative, please contact the Inter-Professional Advisory and Program Support Directorate (IAPSD).
 You can also contact the Regional Program Offices for information on regional programming.

 Please consult the Aboriginal Diabates Initiative Program Framework 2010-2015 for more information on the program elements.

 For examples and best practices on how to delay and prevent the onset of type 2 diabetes in Aboriginal communities, consult the Communities in Action report.